LBCrion/sfwbar/doc/sfwbar.rst

   Return a larger of the two numbers.

 Mid(<string>, <numeric>, <numeric>)
-  Extract a substring from a string, the first paramter is the string to extract the substring from, second and third parameters are thef frist and last characters of the substring.
+  Extract a substring from a string, the first parameter is the string to extract the substring from, second and third parameters are the first and last characters of the substring.
 Returns <string>.

 Extract(<string>, <pattern:string>)